cybergrizz/AWS-MineCraft-Compliance-Demo/README.md

-# 🧱 minecraft-nist-demo — AWS Infrastructure
+# Minecraft-NIST-Demo — AWS Infrastructure

 > Terraform infrastructure for a Minecraft server environment mapped to the NIST AI Risk Management Framework.
 Built as a live compliance demo that audits its own infrastructure.